Algebraic integers with conjugates in a prescribed distribution

-With these two constructions, we first generalize Corollary \ref{cor:neg_energy} to non-H\"{o}lder measures. \begin{prop} Choose a Borel probability measure $\mu$ whose support is contained in the compact subset $\Sigma$ of $\R$.
-Suppose $\int_{\Sigma} \log|Q| d\mu$ is nonnegative for all nonzero integer polynomials $Q$.
+To prove Proposition \ref{prop:limit_Holder}, we will need to generalize Corollary \ref{cor:neg_energy} to non-H\"{o}lder measures. \begin{prop} Choose a Borel probability measure $\mu$ whose support is contained in a compact subset of $\R$.
+Suppose $\int \log|Q| d\mu$ is nonnegative for every nonzero integer polynomial $Q$.
 Then